GLOBAL MARKETS-Euro rises on ECB lending hope, world stocks fall

 Nov 18 The euro gained on Friday on hopes that the European Central Bank may get involved in a plan to help struggling euro zone countries, but world stocks fell as many investors continued to fear a spread of the region's debt crisis into core European economies.

-Wall Street indexes ended mixed, capping the worst week for U.S. stocks in two months.
+Key U.S. stock indices were mixed in the late afternoon, though supported by reports that the ECB is considering lending to the International Monetary Fund to bail out troubled euro zone economies.
+For details, see [ID:nL5E7MH2MW].

-U.S. Treasury prices fell as the borrowing costs of troubled European countries declined slightly, reducing the appeal of safe-haven assets.
+U.S. Treasury prices fell as the borrowing costs of troubled European countries declined slightly, reducing the appeal for safe-haven assets.
 Yields on Spain's bonds eased modestly before weekend elections.

-Reports that the ECB is considering lending to the International Monetary Fund to bail out troubled euro zone economies shored up investor sentiment.
-For details, see [ID:nL5E7MH2MW].

-Speculation that the ECB could step up purchases of European sovereign debt also helped.
+Speculation that the ECB could also step up purchases of European sovereign debt helped shore up investor sentiment.

 Economists say only the ECB would have enough fire power to quell a confidence crisis spreading throughout the euro zone.
 But EU law forbids the bank to finance government borrowing directly, thus the possible arrangement with the IMF.